ChandraHemant/htkc-utils/README.md

 ## Conclusion

-This guide provides a basic overview of how to use the `DynamicSearchHelper` class in your Laravel application.
-By following these instructions, you can easily implement dynamic search functionality.
+This guide provides a comprehensive overview of how to use the `DynamicSearchHelper` class in your Laravel application.
+By following these instructions, you can easily implement dynamic search functionality and utilize various helper methods for common tasks.

 ## How to Use